 I’ve spoken to countless people who are less than thrilled with their lives.
 Something seems off.
 Something isn’t working.
-But, the more telling question must be posed — is there something better?
-The authors of Designing Your Life: How to Build a Well-Lived, Joyful Life explore the dysfunctional beliefs that stifle the answer to that question.
+However, the more telling question must be posed — is there something better out there for me?
+The authors of Designing Your Life: How to Build a Well-Lived, Joyful Life, explore the dysfunctional beliefs that stifle the answer to that vital question.
 The answer is likely a resounding “yes”.

+But how?
 We are rarely offered the tools to unpack such a problem.
+But, that is changing.

 At Stanford University, students have had the opportunity to explore their life as a design challenge, in a course named: Designing Your Life.
 The crux of the course involves applying design principles to build a happy, fulfilling, post-student life — prototypes and all.
 Initially an experiment (the brainchild of the book’s authors Bill Burnett & Dave Evans), the class became such a campus phenomenon within the engineering department — that it was then offered to all Stanford students.
 (The information is now being shared with other universities – from Harvard to Cal State Dominguez Hills to Trinity College, serving students across the country.
 That works.)

 The most important element of the course is to build a life that holds meaning.
 What might you want to build or leave behind?
 That exploration is much more than money — or a job.
 It is about living a coherent life; congruent with whom you are.

 So, this is where the book comes in.
 It is jam-packed with observations concerning the history of this now 10-year-old course experiment.